Fallout from the Trinity nuclear test: Civilian population

 was observed to settle in a white mist onto some of the livestock in the area, resulting in local beta burns and a temporary loss of hair.
 Patches of hair grew back discolored white.
 The Army bought 88 cattle from ranchers; the 17 most significantly affected were kept at Los Alamos while the rest were shipped to Oak Ridge for long-term observation.
 Several other sites northeast of the blast site in an area 12 mile long and one mile wide had radioactive levels in Category 3 of the Radiation Hazard Scale which indicates an "increased risk of cancer".
+A 2023 study led by Sébastien Philippe argued that the fallout affected as many as 46 states, Canada, and Mexico.

 The five New Mexico counties most impacted by radiation were Socorro, Lincoln, Guadalupe, San Miguel, and Torrance which had a combined population of about 65,000 in the mid-1940s.
 A 2020 study by the National Cancer Institute cited those counties as most at risk and said that several hundred cancers, primarily thyroid cancer, were probably caused by the blast and more were likely in the future.
 The study also cited "great uncertainty" about the completeness of its findings due to poor and limited data.
 For example, New Mexico only began collecting information on cancer in 1966 and some cancers developed much quicker than that after radiation exposure and might have occurred without attribution to the nuclear test.